Capacitive displacement sensor: Basic capacitive theory

 where $\varepsilon_0$ is the permittivity of free space constant and $\varepsilon_r$ is the relative permittivity (also called the dielectric constant) of the material in the gap.

 There are two general types of capacitive displacement sensing systems.
-One type is used to measure thicknesses of conductive materials.
-The other type measures thicknesses of non conductive materials or the level of a fluid.
+One type is used to measure the thicknesses of conductive materials.
+The other type measures the thickness of non-conductive materials or the level of a fluid.

-A capacitive sensing system for conductive materials uses a model similar to the one described above, but in place of one of the conductive plates, is the sensor, and in place of the other, is the conductive target to be measured.
-Since the area of the probe and target remain constant, and the dielectric of the material in the gap (usually air) also remains constant, "any change in capacitance is a result of a change in the distance between the probe and the target."
+A capacitive sensing system for conductive materials uses a model similar to the one described above, but in place of one of the conductive plates is the sensor, and in place of the other is the conductive target to be measured.
+Since the area of the probe and target remains constant, and the dielectric of the material in the gap (usually air) also remains constant, "any change in capacitance is a result of a change in the distance between the probe and the target."
 Therefore, the equation above can be simplified to: